Frequently Asked Questions

 If you are intrepid, active, inspired by nature, and seeking a challenging and rewarding adventure, then bike touring is likely something you'll love.
 If you are unsure of your physical ability and aren't very comfortable with the idea of camping, a little training and perhaps a night or two of camping with experienced friends may give you the confidence to participate in one of our journeys.

 How do I get to the STARTING POINT?

 Depending on where you are coming from, you will have to research the best possible way for you to get to your starting point.
 Check public and private transportation methods (bus, trains, ferry, planes, etc.) to figure out the best option for you.
 Consider both logistics and cost.

 How do I get home from the FINISHING POINT?

 What do I do with my suitcase?

 How do I book campsites?

 You don't have to!
 As a cyclist, you can simply bike into any US state campsite and pay $5-$6 per person for the night.
 Occasionally, due to limited campsites along some sections of the coast, we suggest that you stay in a private campsite.
 These tend to have higher pricing ($12-$20 per person), but will accommodate ride-in cyclists.

 Do I have to stay in Campgrounds?

 What amenities do the campsites offer?

 Most campsites have a designated hiker/biker area where cyclists can stay.
 Facilities often include hot showers, flush toilets, lit washrooms, and a camp host who can answer any questions.
-There are also usually picnic tables, a fire pit and storage box for food.
+There are also usually picnic tables, a fire pit, and a storage box for food.
 There are a few campsites that we suggest that have fewer amenities, and this is due to the limited number of campsites in those particular areas.
-Note: we avoid suggesting two campsites in a row with limited facilities.
-You will receive detailed information about your journey's specific campsites prior to the start of your trip.
+Note: we avoid suggesting two campsites in a row with limited facilities in our routes.

 Biking & Fitness